 Knowledge about healthy lifestyle (healthy diet, physical activity, healthy sleep, no smoking, low alcohol consumption, active social interaction) is accessible to everyone and remains the foundation of healthy longevity.
 We are also getting more and more data on which drugs and supplements can promote health and help us postpone age-related health decline.

 More powerful therapies are on the way, but on average it takes up to 17 years for new drugs and therapies to be approved.
-For some of the aging mechanisms, like amyloids and protein crosslinks, there are still no effective treatments even for mice.
+For some of the problems caused by aging, like amyloids and protein crosslinks, there are still no effective treatments, even for mice.

 That is why, if we would like to bring the aging processes under substantial medical control sooner, we should all consider giving a hand to the researchers.
 Crowdfunding for fundamental studies on aging, supporting more early-stage biotechnology startups developing preventive therapies, and advocating the need to switch to preventive medicine are the best ways to foster progress.